benchristel/refactoring-workshop/cli-client/README.md

 - Is there any duplication in your code?
 - Is there any way your redaction logic could inadvertently *reveal* some users' passwords?

+## Logging to STDOUT

+Developers are asking for a more flexible logging solution.
+They want to see `oc` commands logged to stdout so they can more easily debug failures in their Concourse pipelines.

+They have additionally asked for password redaction to be turned OFF when logging to STDOUT.

+### User Story

+- **Given** I have configured logs to go to STDOUT
+- **When** I call a function in the `oc` module
+- **Then** I see the command printed to STDOUT
+- **And** if I provided a password, it appears in the output.

+### Follow-up Questions

+- Unix treats STDOUT similarly to an ordinary writable file;
+  e.g. you write to it using a file descriptor.
+How can this feature of Unix help you implement this story?
+- How much confidence do your tests give you that this feature is working?
+- Could this change possibly break any clients of your logging API?
+- If you could go back in time and redesign your original logging API, what would you change?
+- Are the various responsibilities of your library cleanly separated?
+Does each piece have only one reason to change?